- Focal length: 24 mm

 Focus: f/9 hyperfocal mark.
 Focus is almost hyerfocal with slight biased to foreground.

-This is early November on 2 day Jökulsarlon tour.
+This photo was taken early November on 2 day Jökulsarlon tour.
 I was taking some shots without an ND filter and some shots with.
 This is one of the shots with the Neutral Density filter – which creates a slight rose tint.
 This was one of the last photos of the session and everything fells into place when the sky reached it’s best.

 Because I was not so close to the foreground ice (about 8 ft) f/11 was chosen because sharpness can easily be achieved throughout the scene from the Ice to the sea.
 Beyond the edge of the sea, sharpness is pointless because the clouds and waves move during the exposure.